-At Porto Secreto, our mission is to tell many (good) stories about our city.
-At the same time, we want to explore every nook and cranny, introduce you to the most secret places and more.
-In a unique environment, which only those who live here recognize, it’s normal for there to be expressions that only those from the Porto and/or the North understand.
+At Porto Secreto, our mission is to write about the city and its surroundings, covering the most varied aspects, from the best restaurants to transport news.
+In a unique environment that only those who live here recognize, it’s normal for there to be expressions that only those who are from Porto and/or the North understand.

-The porto have a very unique way of being in life and this is also clear in the way they speak.
+The people of Porto havetheir own way of being in life and this is also clear in the way they speak.
 It’s part of our identity.
 Shall we (re)discover some of these more typical expressions?

 Expressions that only those from Porto understand